lucia2007/discover-the-code/README.md

 In the future versions I would like to add levels so a wider audience can enjoy this game.

 Discover the Code is useful for all users who want to be entertained and at the same time work on their logical skills.
-The app can be accessed at <a href="https://lucia2007.github.io/discover-the-code/index.html" target="_blank" rel="noopener">Discover the Code</a>.
+The app can be accessed at <a href="https://lucia2007.github.io/discover-the-code/index.html" target="_blank" rel="noopener">Discover The Code</a>.
 Enjoy!

 ![Discover The Code responsive design](./readme-images/amiresponsive.png)